-3. What's the difference between state and county checks?
+3. What are the differences between state and county background checks?

 A county criminal check includes a search for misdemeanor and felony records at the county courthouse.
 These checks will locate records specific to the county searched only.
 Since adjudication of state criminal records occur at the county court level, they have the most up to date information.
 They are a great place to start when creating a background screening package.

 Methods of access to county criminal records vary throughout the 3,200+ counties across the United States.
 Many counties have digital access via a website or court integration.
 In contrast, others require court runners to be onsite at the courthouse to obtain case information.
 Still, other courts require that county court clerks manually search cases.